- What other names is New Zealand Green-lipped Mussel known by?

-New Zealand green-lipped mussel is used for rheumatoid arthritis
+New Zealand green-lipped mussel is used for rheumatoid arthritis, osteoarthritis, and asthma.

 Insufficient Evidence to Rate Effectiveness for...